cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 **Dynamic** - this can be used with files or folders and uses an underscore e.g. `_id.vue` to tell Nuxt that it is dynamic.

 If you are using the folder structure important to note whatever this is called will show in routing so this is recommended for sub-routes.

+#### Linking between pages

+When routing between pages to often the generation of many requests you should use `<nuxt-link>` this wil prevent the default behaviour of generating an additional HTTP request and will instead function in the same way as a Single Page Application.